akash02-das/akash02-das/README.md

 - 😁 I’m currently learning everything.

-- 💬 Ask me about Javascript or any tech related stuff.
+- 💬 Ask me about any tech related stuff.

 - 🤡 Fun fact: I do believe in extraterrestrial life 👽